Wall Street falls in a manic day after briefly dropping more than 10% below its record

 The S&P 500 fell 0.8%, but only after careening between a modest gain and a tumble of 1.5%.
-At its bottom for the day, the index was more than 10% below its all-time high and on track for what Wall Street calls a “correction.”
+The main measure of Wall Street's health finished 9.3% below its all-time high after flirting with the 10% threshold that professional investors call a “correction."

 Other indexes likewise swung sharply through the day.
 The Dow Jones Industrial Average lost 478 points, or 1.1%, and the Nasdaq composite ended up slipping 0.2%.